Mark Welsh

 About me

 Hello I'm Mark and thanks for stopping by.
-I guess, you may be feeling nervous, not quite sure of what to do next, feeling perhaps a loss of direction or just feeling what's the point or I can't be bothered really.
-It's okay to feel any or perhaps all of these; we're all just trying to do our best and who said it was going to be easy or plain sailing anyway?
+I guess, you may be feeling nervous, not quite sure of what to do next, feeling perhaps a loss of direction or just feeling what's the point or I can't be bothered really, and that's okay, we're all human and we're all just trying to do our best navigating the complexities of our relationships with ourselves, with others and perhaps with society as a whole and perhaps even beyond, all okay.

 A little of my story

 Well done if you're still reading.
 I'm pleased you're still with me.
-I guess it's my turn now, so I work as a counsellor and have done in my own practice for over eight years now.
+So for my story: I work as a counsellor and have done in my own practice for a little over nine years now.
 Alongside this, I have also volunteered with two charities in Cambridge supporting people who have experienced childhood trauma and working with people who have lost loved ones.
-I continue to volunteer with a local charity that offers long term therapeutic support to those who have experienced early or developmental trauma.
+I continue to volunteer with a local charity, Choices Counselling, that offers long term therapeutic support to those who have experienced early or developmental trauma.
 Before counselling, I had been teaching for almost 25 years in further education (16 to adult) in Cambridge, London and abroad.

 A little about the work